Working Hours and Overtime in Israel

 Maximum Working Hours In Israel

-Under Israeli law, the standard workweek for most adult employees is 42 hours, usually spread over 5 or 6 days, with a standard workday of up to 8.6 hours in a 5‑day week or 8 hours in a 6‑day week, excluding breaks.
-Daily working hours – including overtime – generally may not exceed 12 hours, and weekly hours – including overtime – are capped by law.
-Employers must schedule working hours in advance, record attendance accurately, and ensure that employees do not exceed statutory limits without proper authorization and documentation.
+Under the Hours of Work and Rest Law, the standard workweek in Israel is 42 hours, usually spread over 5 or 6 days, with a normal workday of up to 8.6 hours in a 5‑day week or 8 hours in a 6‑day week.
+Daily working hours, including overtime, generally may not exceed 12 hours, and you must schedule work so that employees receive the required daily and weekly rest.
+Employers must clearly define working hours in employment contracts and internal policies and ensure that actual schedules match these limits.

 Industry-Specific Exceptions